List of Stargirl characters: Henry King Sr. / Brainwave

 They eventually married and had a son who they named Henry King Jr. after Dr. King.
-They settled in California where the ISA encountered their costumed counterparts, the Justice Society of America.
+They settled in California where the Injustice Society encountered their costumed counterparts, the JSA.
 Merri's brother operated as Starman, a member of the JSA.
 This caused conflict and paired with Merri's positive influence, Henry began to question Jordan's plan.
-On Christmas Eve, 2010, Jordan lured the JSA to California where Henry fought alongside his fellow ISA members as Brainwave.
+On Christmas Eve, 2010, Jordan lured the JSA to California where Henry fought alongside his fellow Injustice Society members as Brainwave.
 During the battle, Brainwave had killed Hawkman, Hawkgirl, and Johnny Thunder offscreen.
 Brainwave then faced off against Starman and the two had a war of mind and will.
 Brainwave was ultimately knocked down by Starman, who was later impaled by Icicle.

 After the battle, Henry returned home and was forced to tell Merri about her brother's death and the role he played in it.
 He wanted her to go into hiding and run, but she refused and he knew she would never forgive him for the role he played in Sylvester's murder.
-Henry was forced to choose between the ISA and Merri, so he drowned Merri in their pool.
+Henry was forced to choose between the Injustice Society and Merri, so he drowned Merri in their pool.
 He then picked Junior up from school and told him that Merri had died in an accident, that there was nothing he could do to save her.
 Henry promptly moved to Blue Valley, Nebraska, seemingly to help further Project: New America due to the town's ideal tunnel system.

-Henry assumed a position at Blue Valley Medical Center where he is an extremely talented neuro-surgeon.
-At some point after, Henry collaborated with Dr. Shiro Ito/Dragon King to have the latter's daughter Cindy Burman date his son Henry King Jr. in order to monitor his behavior and see if his powers manifest.

 After discovering that Stargirl had come into possession of Starman's Cosmic Staff and learning her secret identity in the present, Henry Sr. attempts to kill her and take the staff from her, but she defeats him and puts him into a coma.
-As part of the ISA's plans for Project: New America, Icicle makes preparations to revive Henry Sr. After the latter's son Henry Jr. murders his attorney, Henry Sr. wakes up from his coma and rejoins the ISA after Dragon King cures his amnesia.
-During a fight with the ISA, Henry had no choice but to kill his own son by collapsing the ceiling on him.
-When Stargirl leads a new iteration of the JSA against the ISA, Henry Sr. attempts to manipulate Wildcat by using her memories of his son against her, but she sees through his tactics and kills him.
+As part of the Injustice Society's plans for Project: New America, Icicle makes preparations to revive Henry Sr. After the latter's son Henry Jr. murders his attorney, Henry Sr. wakes up from his coma and rejoins the Injustice Society after Dragon King cures his amnesia.
+During a fight with the Injustice Society, Henry had no choice but to kill his own son by collapsing the ceiling on him.
+When Stargirl leads a new iteration of the JSA against the Injustice Society, Henry Sr. attempts to manipulate Wildcat by using her memories of his son against her, but she sees through his tactics and kills him.